romene/Naturaily-netlify/_posts/2018-07-27-things-to-know-about-vue-js-in-2018.md

 text-preview: >-
   Vue.js, the so-called progressive framework took the JavaScript community by storm.
-Now, the state of Vue.js in 2018 puts it in a very strong position among the competition.
+Now, the state of Vue.js in 2018 puts it in a very strong position against the competition.
 Learn why in this blog post.
 tags:
   - Vue js development
 ---
 Vue.js, the so-called progressive framework took the JavaScript community by storm.
-Now, the state of Vue.js in 2018 puts it in a very strong position among the competition.
+Now, the state of Vue.js in 2018 puts it in a very strong position against the competition.
 Learn why in this blog post.

 ## Popularity